websauna/websauna/docs/source/narrative/developing/conventions.rst

         # Handle generic exception
         pass

+Instead of always use a specific exception subclass when catching.

-This would also catch transaction conflict exceptions and prevent optimistic concurrency control to work properly.
+This would also catch transaction conflict exceptions and prevent :term:`optimistic concurrency control` to work properly.